 The Platinum Mastercard from Capital One is one of the easiest cards to obtain in the bank’s stable, making it a perfect option for those looking to rebuild their credit with a nonsecured credit card.
 Although the card isn’t rich with features, it does have a $0 annual fee and is protected by a $0 fraud liability policy.
 Capital One also reviews accounts for potential higher credit lines in as little as six months.
 The card also offers additional features including a mobile app, account alerts and the ability to check your credit report for free.

 SavorOne Rewards for Students

 Students are in a bit of a bind when it comes to applying for credit cards because they often have no income and typically have limited credit.
 A growing subsector of the credit card industry is focused on providing cards that students can qualify for that also provide benefits students will enjoy.
-The SaverOne Rewards for Students card has no annual fee and offers a rather incredible array of rewards for a student card, including unlimited 3% cash back on dining, entertainment, grocery stores and popular streaming services, in addition to 8% cash back at Vivid Seats and 1% back on all other purchases.
-The card does have a high APR though, at 26.99%, so you’ll want to be sure you’ll be able to pay off your charges before you apply for this card.
+The card has no annual fee and offers a rather incredible array of rewards for a student card, including unlimited 3% cash back on dining, entertainment, grocery stores and popular streaming services, in addition to 10% cash back on Uber and Uber Eats and 1% back on all other purchases.
+The card does have a high APR though, at , so you’ll want to be sure you’ll be able to pay off your charges before you apply for this card.

 More From GOBankingRates